 During the period of peace following the end of the Seven Years War, the defensive capability of Gibraltar was allowed to run down, the fortifications falling into disrepair, the garrison reduced, guns inadequate in numbers and condition and supplies of food and ammunition left to run low.

-On his arrival, Eliott set to work to remedy these failings and ensure that the garrison could resist what was increasingly seen as an inevitable Spanish attack.
+On Eliott’s arrival, he set to work to remedy these failings and ensure that the garrison could resist what was increasingly seen as an inevitable Spanish attack.

 Eliott was assisted by resourceful and capable senior officers; in particular, the deputy governor, Lieutenant General Boyd and the chief engineer, Lieutenant Colonel William Green.